csinva/csinva.github.io/_notes/research_ovws/ovw_llms.md

 mixture of experts models have become popular because of the need for (1) fast speed / low memory at test time while still (2) having a large model during training

-- note: nowadays often the "experts" are different MLPs following the self-attention layers
+- note: nowadays often the "experts" are different MLPs following the self-attention layers (since their computations can be computed independently)
 - A Review of Sparse Expert Models in Deep Learning ([fedus, jeff dean, zoph, 2022](https://arxiv.org/abs/2209.01667))
   - sparsity decouples the parameter count from the compute per example allowing for extremely large, but efficient models
   - routing algorithm - determines where to send examples